codeTePablo/Weather-Messenger/docs/index.rst

 Installation
 ------------

-To run Poll Maker you need install requirements, all you need instead in this file:
+To run Weather Messenger you need install requirements, all you need instead in this file:

 .. code-block:: sh